ibm-build-lab/cp4d-install/4.5_deployer/README.md

    ```
 Use the -v flag to show more debug statements.

-### 7. Verify that the desired CP4D services have installed on your cluster
+### 7. Verify that the desired CP4D services have been installed on your cluster

 User:
 "admin"